 ATTORNEYS DEDICATED TO HOLDING NURSING HOMES ACCOUNTABLE FOR ABUSE AND NEGLECT THROUGHOUT FLORIDA

 If you have arrived at this page, it’s probably because you, a loved one, or a friend has suffered from abuse or neglect in a Florida nursing home or nursing rehabilitation center by a nursing home staff member.
 Rest assured; Distasio Law Firm is here to help our older adults who have been victimized.
-We hold nursing home facilities, assisted living facilities, and skilled nursing rehabilitation centers accountable in every city or county in Florida to pay money damages when their actions cause injury to their residents.
+We hold nursing home facilities, assisted living facilities, and skilled nursing rehabilitation centers accountable in every city or county in Florida to pay money damages when their actions cause injury to their residents and violate Florida’s laws and expectation.

 Case Results from Nursing Home Abuse and Neglect Cases We Have Handled for Other Florida Residents